St.Martin of Tours

 Quiet meditation in the churchyard on Thursday evening at 7.00pm

-Weekly newsletter – will still be produced but available only via this Web site.
-This will contain the Collect and Readings for Sunday I together with a short message from the clergy and other prayers and notices.
+Weekly newsletter – will still be produced but available only via the Web site.
+This will contain the Collect and Readings for Sunday together with a short message from the clergy and other prayers and notices.

 Magazine – we are no longer permitted to produce printed material but will continue to produce a monthly issue electronically.
 Please continue to share stories and messages.

-I remind you that you may call me at any time for prayer or a chat, and please let me know if you have any bright ideas about how we might develop our ministry in these difficult times.
+I remind you that you may call me at any time for prayer or a chat, or to enquire about baptisms, weddings or funerals.

 Please do refer regularly to the church website www.stmartinchelsfield.org.uk for updates.
 If you have any pastoral needs, or are anxious and need prayer please contact Rev John at the Rectory on 01689 825749